Rain Barrels: Once an Eyesore, Now a Design PieceOctober 15, 2013

-Home improvement stores have unusual and now very attractive rain barrels for sale.
-These manufactured rain barrels come in different materials and colors such as, terra cotta, resin, bamboo and recycled plastic.
+Home improvement stores have unusual and now very attractive options for sale.
+These manufactured versions come in different materials and colors such as terracotta, resin, bamboo and recycled plastic.

-Some of these rain barrels hold strawberry plants or vines and ivy plants in the top and look like large planters.
+Some options are built to hold strawberry plants or vines and ivy plants in the top and look like large planters.
 Some look like a big rock in a garden with a spigot at the bottom.

-Homemade and already constructed rain barrels are at least 55 gallon or larger containers.
-Some barrels are less than 50 gallon.
-Some homeowners incorporate rain barrels with the home’s gutter system while other homeowners prefer to allow the barrel sit in the yard and collect rainwater.
-The downfall to this is that, without a suitable top the water can collect bugs and mosquitoes.
+Homemade and pre-constructed rain barrels are at least 55 gallon or larger containers.
+Some barrels are less than 50 gallons.
+Some homeowners incorporate them with the home’s gutter system while other homeowners prefer to allow the barrels to sit in the yard and collect rainwater.
+The downfall to this is that, without a suitable top, the water can also collect bugs and mosquitoes, which contaminates it.